dw0rsec/CTF-Writeups/HackTheBox/Shocker.md

 # Nmap done at Wed Oct  1 09:05:10 2025 -- 1 IP address (1 host up) scanned in 15.09 seconds
 ```

-On port 80 i found a webserver with a simple website only presenting a image file so i checked it for steganography but i did not found anything so i started a directory bruteforce wich gives me a `/cgi-bin/` directory with status code `403`.
+On port 80 i found a webserver with a simple website only presenting a image file so i checked it for steganography but i did not found anything so i started a directory bruteforce which gives me a `/cgi-bin/` directory with status code `403`.
 I started a second directory bruteforce on `/cgi-bin/` and found a `user.sh`.

 ```shell
 gobuster dir -u http://shocker.htb/cgi-bin/ -w /usr/share/wordlists/seclists/Discovery/Web-Content/combined_words.txt -o gobuster_scan2 -t 30 -x sh